F.A.Q. By New Players

 Q: Who are the local nobility?
 What are the laws of the area?

-Q: What is the average player level?
-And what is your average attendance?
+Q: What is your average attendance?

 Pittsburgh Roleplaying Organization